About us

 Lackagh Museum and Community Development Association is a Company Limited by Guarantee, registered under Part 18 of the Companies Act 2014 in October 2018.
 We are also a registered charity and members of the Galway PPN.

-The Association has eleven members, four of whom are also directors.
+The Association has thirteen members, four of whom are also directors.

 We hold a monthly committee and board meeting.
 Our AGM takes place in the first quarter of each year.
 Committee Members. also gather every Wednesday evening at the Museum to conduct the lotto draw.